-Full fee will be charged, unless proof of CCS eligibility % is produced (or ACCS) Payment to be made on the day of care, when dropping of child/ren, unless otherwise negotiated.
+Full fee will be charged, until CCS eligibility % is produced (or ACCS)

+Payment to be made on the day of care, unless otherwise negotiated.

 Families to commit by CWA to pay direct credit to Centre on receipt of Invoice.

 Families to pay a Levy/Bond - Centre to hold Levy/Bond and reimburse family on confirmation of CCS (ACCS) subsidy